ImmediateProfessional129/COP2334-1-Module-11-Assignment-2/README.md

 # COP2334-1-Module-11-Assignment-2
-This is a repository link of the COP2334-1 Module 11 Assignment 2
+This is a repository link of the COP2334-1 Module 11 Assignment Program 2

 // This program is designed to transcribe a high school student's name, age, and GPA.